 The marker command adds or modifies markers and links, nonatomic representations used for marking and measurement that are generally handled in the same ways as atoms and bonds.
 It is the command implementation of the Marker Placement tool and associated mouse modes with icons in the Markers tab of the Toolbar:

-See also: hkcage, the tape measure mouse mode
+See also: hkcage, define centroid, measure center, the tape measure mouse mode

 Creating Markers and Links